-- £XX in cash, I doubt that many Postmasters would have the financial means to fund this working capital. - 87.4 Post Office provides the IT equipment needed in branch to conduct customer transactions and maintain the branch accounts, including Horizon, printers, barcode scanners and chip and pin machines.
-It also provides the back-end IT infrastructure that connects each branch with Post Office's clients.
-No small business owner could put this infrastructure in place on their own. - 87.5 Post Office facilitates the payments required for each transaction.
-It provides cash management planning and cash delivery vans to get cash to and from each branch, its banks customers' cheques, recovers payment for debit and credit card transactions and processes payments to clients.
-A small business owner could arrange this themselves but it would be an added admin burden for them to manage. - 87.6 Post Office provides customer helplines so that branches do not need to field some queries.
-This helps save Postmaster's time. - 87.7 Post Office (or its clients) are responsible for building legally compliant processes.
+- 87.6 Post Office facilitates the payments required for each transaction.
+It provides cash management planning and cash delivery vans to get cash to and from each branch, it banks customers' cheques, recovers payment for debit and credit card transactions and processes payments to Clients.
+Small business owners could arrange this themselves but it would be an added administrative burden for them to manage. - 87.7 Post Office provides customer helplines so that branches do not need to field some queries.
+This helps save Postmasters' time. - 87.8 Post Office (or its Clients) are responsible for building legally compliant processes.
 Postmasters get the benefit of Post Office's expertise in doing this and Post Office or its clients bear the legal and regulatory risks of non-compliance so long as a Postmaster follows the stipulated practices. - 88.
-These benefits generally all come back to three main advantages for a Postmaster: - 88.1 First, the Postmaster gets an extra source of revenue in the form of remuneration from Post Office.
-Postmasters receive fixed monthly remuneration and / or variable remuneration according to the volumes of sales of products in branch.
-The amount and structure of remuneration has changed over time but broadly speaking larger branches receive more remuneration.
-The Witness Statement of Nick Beal discusses Postmaster's remuneration in more detail. - 88.2 Second, the Postmaster avoids the costs and difficulties in having to set up the infrastructure to sell a similar range of products: those costs being prohibitively expensive for small businesses. - 88.3 Third, the presence of a Post Office, its brand and the wide range of products offered attracts customers.
-This increases footfall in the Postmaster's retail unit and has the potential to increase the profits on the retail side of the business.

-- 89. This last factor is a major (and in many cases the dominant) reason why people become Postmasters.
-Post Office does not maintain aggregated information on whether a branch is located within an associated retail unit.
-However, in my experience I would say that less than 5% of agency branches are pure Post Office branches offering nothing but Post Office services.
-Those that are pure Post Office branches tend to be the very large branches that are profitable as a freestanding Post Office (having typically been converted Crown branches).
-In my 30 years at Post Office, I can only recall coming across a handful of small or medium sized branches that had no associated retail offering at all. - 90.
+The first factor is a major (and in many cases the dominant) reason why people become Postmasters.
+Post Office does not keep aggregated information on whether a branch is located within an associated retail unit.
+However, in my experience I would say that less than xx% of agency branches are pure Post Office branches offering nothing but Post Office services.
+Those that are pure Post Office branches tend to be the very large branches that are profitable as a freestanding Post Office (having typically been converted from Crown branches).
+In my 30 years at Post Office, I can only recall coming across [a handful of] of small or medium sized branches that had no associated retail offering. - 89.
 When taking on a branch, the Postmaster will have some costs and capital outlay.
-These include the following: - 90.1 The Postmaster needs to acquire a legal interest in the branch premises if they do not already own it.
+These include the following: - 89.1 The Postmaster needs to acquire a legal interest in the branch premises if they do not already own it.
 This may be either a lease or the freehold.

-They will likely incur transaction costs in securing the property interest (eg. legal fees, stamp duty, etc.) and may also incur finance costs (eg. mortgage interest repayments).
-However, the capital value of the property can often be recovered when selling the property. - 90.2 If acquiring an existing business, then they may need to pay for the goodwill associated with the business.
-That goodwill will usually be higher if there is an existing Post Office branch in the retail business because, as explained above, the Post Office usually increases the profit made on the retail side.
-Again, however, the price paid for the goodwill can often be recovered on the sale of the business. - 90.3 The Postmaster may need to pay for some fit out works to bring the branch up to Post Office standards.
-This is more likely needed for a new branch than an existing one.
+They will likely incur transaction costs in securing the property interest (e.g. legal fees, stamp duty, etc.) and may also incur finance costs (e.g. mortgage interest repayments).
+However, the capital value of the property can often be recovered (potentially with an uplift) when selling the property. - 89.2 If acquiring an existing business, they may need to pay for the goodwill associated with the business.
+That goodwill will usually be higher if there is an existing Post Office branch in the retail business because, as explained above, the Post Office branch usually increases the profit made on the retail side.
+Again, however, the price paid for the goodwill can often be recovered (potentially with an uplift) on the sale of the business.

+- 89.3 The Postmaster may need to pay for some fit-out works to bring the branch up to Post Office standards.
+This is more likely to be needed for a new branch than an existing one.
 I note that the Witness Statement of John Breedon describes this in more detail.
-Again, it may be possible to recover some of these costs on a future sale if they have improved the premises' or business' value. - 90.4 A Postmaster may incur some time / salary costs in recruiting and training assistants when opening a new branch.
+Again, it may be possible to recover some of these costs on a future sale if they have improved the premises' or business' value. - 89.4 A Postmaster may incur some time / salary costs in recruiting and training assistants when opening a new branch.
 These are ordinary business costs.
-They are only as long term as the assistants' employment contracts.
-For Postmasters taking on existing branches, it is likely that the incumbent staff of the outgoing Postmaster will transfer to the new Postmaster, so in some cases there will be no recruitment or training costs at all. - 90.5 [Anything else?]
+For Postmasters taking on existing branches, it is likely that the incumbent staff of the outgoing Postmaster will transfer to the new Postmaster, so in some cases there will be no recruitment or training costs at all.

+89.5 [Anything else?]